Woahai321/list-sync/ReadMe.md

 1. Go to your Letterboxd list.
 2. Look at the url.
-4. The link will be in the format: `https://letterboxd.com/username/list/name-of-list/` or `https://letterboxd.com/username/watchlist/page/1`
+4. The link will be in the format: `https://letterboxd.com/username/list/name-of-list/` or `https://letterboxd.com/username/watchlist/page/1` or `https://letterboxd.com/username/likes/page/1`
 5. The username will be the name after letterboxd.
 If its a wathlist, the listname should be watchlist.
 Otherwise it should be the name after "list"
 6. The list ID will be the 2 seperated by a colon.
-In this example it would be either `username:name-of-list` or `username:watchlist`
+In this example it would be either `username/list/name-of-list` or `username/watchlist`or `username/likes`

 ### Adding Multiple List IDs